Why should I bring my pet to Kentdale for Veterinary Physiotherapy?

 As an outpatient, a full history of your pet’s condition will be taken.
 Your pet’s posture as well as how they stand and move will be closely assessed and a tailor-made treatment plan will be devised to address any of your pet’s issues.
 This could include manual therapies such as massage, or electrotherapies such as class IV therapy.
 A customised exercise plan will then be created for you to work on at home with your pet.

-Eugenie believes in treating patients holistically by working alongside our referring Vets, Hydrotherapist’s, Osteopaths, Behaviourists, Trainers and, most importantly, their owners.
+Our Veterinary Physiotherapy team believe in treating patients holistically by working alongside our referring Vets, Hydrotherapist’s, Osteopaths, Behaviourists, Trainers and, most importantly, their owners.
 Treatments are gentle yet effective and the majority of patients find them relaxing.

-Meet our Veterinary Physiotherapist
+Meet our Veterinary Physiotherapists